Homeless Students Sample Clauses

 Homeless Students.
 The Mena School District will afford the same services and educational opportunities to homeless children as are afforded to non-homeless children.
 The Superintendent or his/her designee shall appoint an appropriate staff person to be the local educational agency (LEA) liaison for homeless children and youth whose responsibilities shall include, but are not limited to: Receive appropriate time and training in order to carry out the duties required by law and this policy; ● coordinate and collaborate with the State Coordinator, community, and school personnel responsible for education and related services to homeless children and youths; ● Ensure that school personnel receive professional development and other support regarding their duties and responsibilities for homeless youths; ● Ensure that unaccompanied homeless youths: o Are enrolled in school; o Have opportunities to meet the same challenging State academic standards as other children and youths; and o Are informed of their status as independent students under the Higher Education Act of 1965 and that they may obtain assistance from the LEA liaison to receive verification of such status for purposes of the Free Application for Federal Student Aid; ● Ensure that public notice of the educational rights of the homeless children and youths is disseminated in locations frequented by parents or guardians of such youth, and unaccompanied homeless youths, including schools, shelters, public libraries, and soup kitchens, in a manner and form that is easily understandable.
 To the extent possible, the LEA liaison and the building principal shall work together to ensure no homeless child or youth is harmed due to conflicts with District policies solely because of the homeless child or youth’s living situation; this is especially true for District policies governing fees, fines, and absences.
 Notwithstanding Policy 4.1, homeless students living in the district are entitled to enroll in the district’s school that non-homeless students who live in the same attendance area are eligible to attend.
 If there is a question concerning the enrollment of a homeless child due to a conflict with Policy 4.1 or 4.2, the child shall be immediately admitted to the school in which enrollment is sought pending resolution of the dispute, including all appeals.
 It is the responsibility of the District’s LEA liaison for homeless children and youth to carry out the dispute resolution process.
 For the purposes of this policy “school o...

 Homeless Students.
-XXXX Journey Academy works to ensure that all students, including those who are homeless, receive a top quality education.
-As recruitment of students will happen by street canvassing, reaching out to shelters, and working with existing city and state agencies, the team can identify all students, including those who may be homeless or in other ways at risk.
-XXXX’x entire approach to education is one that addresses meeting the needs of students at-risk of academic failure.
-The school’s philosophy of helping students achieve academic success through hard work and a longer school day/year works is specifically tailored to students who are struggling academically or behaviorally when they arrive at the school.
-We seek first and foremost to remove all barriers to the child’s enrollment or success at the school.
-No student is denied admission to the school based on the lack of forms or documents that may results due to homelessness.
-The school is able to identify if students are homeless, or at risk of homelessness, through initial home visits.
-Visiting or meeting with the student and his or her guardians are a pre-requisite to enrollment.
-As opposed to being a barrier to enrollment for a homeless student, however, home visits will allow XXXX Journey Academy to ascertain whether the student has a home or a guardian.
-If the student is determined to be homeless, or without guardians, the school will work in coordination with appropriate local entities and agencies to determine resources available, including shelter, food, and guardianship.
-As the state and city are likely to be overwhelmed by the needs of homeless students, the school will work with the state department of education to determine solutions if the existing social services in the city are insufficient to meet the needs of the XXXX Journey Academy students.
-Once enrolled, students who are homeless or become homeless over the year are eligible to receive all services as outlined in No Child Left Behind or any applicable state waiver.
-By constant communication with parents, families, and students, the staff will be able to identify if students are made homeless.
-In addition, the student will be assigned to a staff member who will act as a liaison and will be responsible for monitoring the student’s academic performance, as well as ensuring the following: • That the student has full and equal opportunity to succeed in the school and all related academic and extra-curricular activities; • That homeless fam...
+XXXX Xxxxxxxx works to ensure that all students, including those who are homeless, receive a top-quality education.
+As recruitment of students will be carried out through street canvassing, reaching out to shelters, and working with existing city and state agencies, the team can identify all students, including those who may be homeless or in other ways at risk.
+KIPP' s entire approach to education is one that emphasizes meeting the needs of students at risk of academic failure.
+The school's philosophy of helping students achieve academic success through hard work and a longer school day/year is specifically tailored to students who are struggling academically or behaviorally when they arrive at the school.
+The school seeks first and foremost to remove all barriers to the child's enrollment or success at the school.
+No student is denied admission to the school based on the lack of forms or documents that may be a result of homelessness.
+The school is able to identify whether students are homeless, or at risk of homelessness, through initial home visits.
+Visiting or meeting with the student and his or her guardians is a prerequisite to enrollment.
+As opposed to being a barrier to enrollment for a homeless student, however, home visits will allow XXXX Xxxxxxxx to ascertain whether he has a home or a guardian.
+If the student is determined to be homeless or without guardians, the school will work in coordination with appropriate local entities and agencies to determine resources available, including shelter, food, and guardianship.
+Bearing in mind that the state and city are likely to be overwhelmed by the needs of homeless students, the school will work with the state department of education to determine solutions if the existing social services in the city are insufficient to meet the needs of the XXXX Xxxxxxxx students.
+Once enrolled, students who are homeless—or who become homeless over the year—are eligible to receive all services as outlined in No Child Left Behind or any applicable state waiver.
+By constant communication with parents, families, and students, the staff will be able to identify if and when students are made homeless.
+In addition, the student will be assigned to a staff member who will act as a liaison and will be responsible for monitoring the student's academic performance, as well as ensuring: • That the student has full and equal opportunity to succeed in the school and all related academic and extracurricular activities; • That homele...

 AutoNDA by SimpleDocs